ericcapo/marky-coco/README.md

 # marky-coco
 This software is a ready-to-use pipeline to detect and identify hgcAB genes from raw paired-end fastq files.
-This pipeline is a collaborative project from researchers of the <a href="https://ercapo.wixsite.com/meta-hg" target="_blank"><b>Meta-Hg working group</b></a> and is associated to the <a href="https://smithsonian.figshare.com/articles/dataset/Hg-MATE-Db_v1_01142021/13105370/1?file=26193689" target="_blank"><b>Hg-MATE database</b></a>, a hgcAB gene catalogue.
+This pipeline is a collaborative project from researchers of the <a href="https://ercapo.wixsite.com/meta-hg" target="_blank"><b>Meta-Hg working group</b></a> and is associated to the hgcAB gene catalogue <a href="https://smithsonian.figshare.com/articles/dataset/Hg-MATE-Db_v1_01142021/13105370/1?file=26193689" target="_blank"><b>Hg-MATE database</b></a>.
 This software works currently only with paired-end fastq files (sample_1.fastq and sample_2.fastq).

 ## INSTALL